hamidgholami/terraform_lab/practice-questions/README.md

     ```
 24. What are the meta-arguments that are defined by Terraform itself and available for all provider blocks?
     ```txt
-    version: Constraining the allowed provider versions
+    "version": Constraining the allowed provider versions
-    alias: using the same provider with different configurations for different resources
+    "alias": using the same provider with different configurations for different resources
     ```
 25. What is Provider initialization and why do we need?
     ```txt